What We Do

 - Treatment at a trauma center reduces the risk of death by at least 25 percent.

-Making a Difference Through Research, Service, and Education
+Making a Difference Through Research, Education, and Outreach

 The Johns Hopkins Center for Injury Research & Policy conducts innovative research, applying scientific discoveries to solving real-world problems and training future leaders.
 The Center collaborates with government, nonprofit, and business partners to document the incidence and impact of injury, understand its causes, identify effective interventions, and promote widespread dissemination of evidence-based policies and programs.
 The training of injury prevention researchers and practitioners is also a high priority and fully integrated into Center activities.